 d.
 Passport (biographical page only)

 5. Program Itinerary - Submit copy of program itinerary with host country contact phone numbers.
-For example, please provide a phone number for each hotel the group is staying at so we can contact the hotel in case of an emergency.
+For example, please provide a phone number for each hotel the group is staying so we can contact the hotel in case of an emergency.

 7. U.S. Department of State Registration - Register the trip with the U.S. State Department